jaivrat/cpp/README.md

 # cpp

 It is has been long time, I did C++.
 I got some issues while using a Machine Learning library on my MacBook Pro, which keeps on failing for dynamic linking errors.
-I thought to create this based on https://www.mikeash.com/pyblog/friday-qa-2009-11-06-linking-and-install-names.html
+I thought to create this **practical** tutorial based on https://www.mikeash.com/pyblog/friday-qa-2009-11-06-linking-and-install-names.html

 This will give you how dynamic linking to be practically utilized in C++ on Mac.